Summary

 Flow

-After the testing and feedback from the sample churches, I was able to come up with a design that covered most potential needs and the firm requirements.
+Following testing and feedback from the selected churches, I crafted a design that addressed a broad spectrum of potential needs and met the essential requirements.

-When the bulletin loads, a panel will show the current week's sermon title, summary, and speaker.
-The primary content area holds the cover image, listing of announcements, prayers, and events.
-The top right corner is a pop-out with the QR code for the bulletin, allowing for easy sharing.
+Upon loading the bulletin, a panel displays the current week's sermon title, summary, and speaker.
+The main content area features the cover image, a list of announcements, prayers, and events.
+In the top right corner, there is a pop-out with a QR code for convenient sharing.

 The Backend: Dashboard